kai313/Etherchain/README.md

 <br>

 <h2>Where does the data come from?</h2>
-The data is provided by <a href="etherchain.org">etherchain.org</a>for more information look at the <a href="https://etherchain.org/documentation/api/">API-Documentation</a>.
+The data is provided by <a href="https://etherchain.org/">etherchain.org</a> for more information look at the <a href="https://etherchain.org/documentation/api/">API-Documentation</a>.